I am committed to service.

 In 2005 Jeffrey retired from the U.S. Army Reserve as a Master Sergeant after accumulating a total of 23 years of military service.
 Jeffrey’s commitment to community service goes beyond being a soldier and leader in his community.
 He has also served with various not-for-profit organizations.

 Jeffrey has earned a reputation in St. Louis as a strong advocate for the 22nd Ward and the City of St. Louis.
-Jeffrey and his wife Patrice are the parents of three children, Jeffery Jr., Brittany, and Kayla.
+He is currently serving as a mentor with Big Brother and Big Sisters since 2008.
+Jeffrey and his wife Patrice are the parents of three children, Jeffery Jr., Brittany, and Kayla and granddaughter Darrielle.